Jesse Mugambi: Hermeneutics

-In 2004, Mugambi co-edited a book on New Testament Hermeneutics, to which he contributed a chapter.
+In 2004, Mūgambi co-edited a book on New Testament Hermeneutics, to which he contributed a chapter.
 The following year he addressed a conference at Makerere University, on "African Hermeneutics in a Global Context", published in 2007 as a chapter in Interpreting Classical Religious Texts in Contemporary Africa, edited by Knut Holter.
-There is much hermeneutical discourse in Mugambi's book (co-authored with Michael R. Guy) titled Contextual Theology Across Cultures, published in 2009.
+There is much hermeneutical discourse in Mūgambi's book (co-authored with Michael R. Guy) titled Contextual Theology Across Cultures, published in 2009.

-Mugambi is critical of Rudolf Bultmann's project of "demythologization", on the ground that hermeneutically, myth cannot be abstracted from the Gospel.
+Mūgambi is critical of Rudolf Bultmann's project of "demythologization", on the ground that hermeneutically, myth cannot be abstracted from the Gospel.
 Any attempt at 'demythologization' results in new myths.
-Instead of "demythologization", Mugambi urges for "re-mythologization."
+Instead of "demythologization", Mūgambi urges for "re-mythologization".
 He says of Bultmann, "in (his) attempt to satisfy scientific positivism by denouncing myth (he) ends up destroying the reality of religion as a pillar of culture."
-For Mugambi, as with Jaspers, "myth is indispensable in cultural constructions of reality."
-To Mugambi, therefore, reconstruction in Africa has to be anchored in a) the formulation of new myths to replace the negative stereotypes used for the indoctrination of Africans under imperialism and missionary tutelage, and b) re-interpreting the old myths, for the survival of the African peoples.
-He suggests that the myth of "a vanishing people must be replaced by the myth of a resurgent and resilient people," while the myth of "desperate people must be replaced by the myth of a people full of hope.
+For Mūgambi, as with Jaspers, "myth is indispensable in cultural constructions of reality".
+To Mūgambi, therefore, reconstruction in Africa has to be anchored in a) the formulation of new myths to replace the negative stereotypes used for the indoctrination of Africans under imperialism and missionary tutelage, and b) re-interpreting the old myths, for the survival of the African peoples.
+He suggests that the myth of "a vanishing people must be replaced by the myth of a resurgent and resilient people", while the myth of "desperate people must be replaced by the myth of a people full of hope.
 The myth of a hungry people must be replaced by the myth of a people capable of feeding themselves, and so on."

 Missiology

-In 1989, Mugambi published "The Biblical Basis for Evangelization".
+In 1989, Mūgambi published "The Biblical Basis for Evangelization".
 This was in the same year that he facilitated the editing and publication of a collection of essays on this theme – Christian Mission and Social Transformation.
-In 1996 he published an article "African Churches in Social Transformation" in the Journal of International Affairs at Columbia University, New York.
+In 1996, he published an article "African Churches in Social Transformation" in the Journal of International Affairs at Columbia University, New York.
 This article was followed by "Vision of African Church in Mission", published in Missionalia, Journal of the Southern African Missiological Society.

-In 1998 he published "Missiological Research in the Context of Globalization", in Swedish Missiological Themes, Uppsala; "A Fresh Look at Evangelism in Africa" in International Review of Mission, Geneva; and "Christian Mission and Social Transformation After the Cold War" in the Journal of Constructive Theology, Pietermaritzburg, South Africa.
-At the request of Bishop John V. Taylor in 2001, Mugambi wrote a critical Introduction published in the second edition of Taylor's book, The Primal Vision (SCM Press), also published in Nairobi as Christian Presence amid African Religion.
+In 1998, he published "Missiological Research in the Context of Globalization", in Swedish Missiological Themes, Uppsala; "A Fresh Look at Evangelism in Africa" in International Review of Mission, Geneva; and "Christian Mission and Social Transformation After the Cold War" in the Journal of Constructive Theology, Pietermaritzburg, South Africa.
+At the request of Bishop John V. Taylor in 2001, Mūgambi wrote a critical Introduction published in the second edition of Taylor's book, The Primal Vision (SCM Press), also published in Nairobi as Christian Presence amid African Religion.